 2. Regularly Scheduled “Treat Myself” Time

-This past year, I purchased a Massage Envy membership.
-The membership fee covers a 60 minute massage each month.
-If I want to go all in, Beverly Hills style, and get a massage AND a facial, the member price is really reasonable.
-I tend to book my massages to celebrate the end of a challenging week, or to reward myself after a tough workout.
-The guarantee of knowing this time is already budgeted for removes any guilt I once felt for this kind of self-care; now it feels like a luxury I’ve given myself permission for.
+I make sure to use all of my massage benefits.
+I book my massages well in advance to celebrate the end of a challenging week, or just to have something to look forward to.
+The guarantee of knowing this time is already budgeted for removes any guilt I once felt for this kind of indulgence; now it feels like a luxury I’ve given myself permission for.

 3. Over-Estimating How Long Things Will Take